top of page

 North Tahoe Event Center, 8318 N Lake Blvd, Kings Beach, CA 96143, USA

-Join us to learn about the newest Tahoe Living initiative.
+Join us on Monday October 7 at 6PM to learn about the newest Tahoe Living initiative.
 Share your thoughts on housing and environmental issues in our community and contribute to the future of the Tahoe Basin!
 Spanish interpretation services, activities for children, and refreshments will be provided.

 WHO WE ARE